qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 #### Generating the answer

-We don't want just the documents, but also an exact answer to our question.
-For that purpose, we need to use the Large Language Model to generate it.
-That will be the final component of our second pipeline, but there is also a need to create a prompt that will take the documents and put it into the context sent to the LLM.
-Haystack has all it covered:
+Retrieval should serve more than just documents.
+Therefore, we will need to use an LLM to generate exact answers to our question.
+This is the final component of our second pipeline.

+Haystack will create a prompt which adds your documents to the model's context.

 ```python
 from haystack.components.builders.prompt_builder import PromptBuilder